Jazzbert/CarND-Traffic-Sign-Classifier-Project/writeup.md

-#**Traffic Sign Recognition**
+# **Traffic Sign Recognition**

-##Writeup Template
+## Write-up Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### You can use this file as a template for your write-up if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---